Thailand's Royal Coronation: What Bangkok travelers need to know

 According to officials, free food and water will be handed out while rest areas and mobile toilets have been set up to facilitate the expected masses at Sanam Luang.

-The public has been encouraged to wear yellow over the coronation period, which is the color associated with the day of the king's birth -- a Monday.
+The public has been encouraged to wear yellow over the coronation period, which is the color associated with the day of the king's birth -- Monday.
 "For any visitors with plans to participate in the historic events, TAT would like to request that they wear respectful attire and be aware that in some areas transportation could be affected," said Thailand's Tourism Authority in a news release.

 Schedule of events